 - On low speed, slowly beat in ricotta cheese, half and half, and lemon juice and zest.

 - Beat until very creamy and well combined.
-Slowly pour cheese mixture into crust.
+Slowly pour the cheese mixture into the crust.

-- Place the cheesecake pan on top of a baking sheet, and place on the center rack of oven.
+- Place the cheesecake pan on top of a baking sheet, and place it on the center rack of the oven.

 - Carefully remove from oven and place on counter or rack to cool for 1 hour.
-The cheesecake will appear high like a souffle, but will shrink down as it cools.
-Refrigerate for a few hours or overnight is best.
+The cheesecake will appear high like a souffle but will shrink down as it cools.
+Allow cooling for at least one hour.
+Then cover and refrigerate.
+Refrigerate for a few hours before serving, or overnight is best.